 The Company's Amended and Restated Bylaws (the "Bylaws") provide that a majority of all of our outstanding shares of stock entitled to vote - whether present in person or represented by proxy - constitutes a quorum for the transaction of business at the Annual Meeting.
 Votes for and against, abstentions, and "broker non-votes" will be counted for purposes of determining the presence or absence of a quorum.
-At the close of business on the Record Date, there were 19,867,752 shares of our common stock outstanding.
-Therefore, the holders of 9,933,877 shares must be present in person or represented by proxy at the Annual Meeting to have quorum.
+At the close of business on the Record Date, there were shares of our common stock outstanding and entitled to vote.
+Therefore, the holders of shares must be present in person or represented by proxy at the Annual Meeting to have quorum.